luischaparroc/talk4free/talk4free-frontend/README.md

 ### OpenTok (Where the magic happens!) 🎩

-For the RTC (Real Time Communication) part, we implemented a ver useful tool called OpenTok.
-OpenTok allows us to make the connections peer to peer trought their server so they can communicate in real time.
-Opentok gave us an API_SECRET_KEY which we can use to create sessions (Rooms) and tokens for each user insterested in joining that session.
-Every token is unique an can be only used for the room it was created for.
-Here a grapich example:
+For the RTC (Real-Time Communication) part, we implemented a very useful tool called OpenTok.
+OpenTok allows us to make the connections peer to peer through their server so they can communicate in real-time.
+Opentok gave us an API_SECRET_KEY which we can use to create sessions (Rooms) and tokens for each user interested in joining that session.
+Every token is unique and can be only used for the room it was created for.
+Here a graphic example:

 <p align="center"><img src="https://tokbox.com/developer/img/infographics/opentok-components@2x.png" width="480" height="360" alt="videocalls" align="middle"></p>